NEW YORK ADVOCACY AGENDA 2025

 Project developers agree that net-zero building conversion will be very expensive.
 Our information indicates that converting a typical commercial office building to electric would cost upwards of $45 per GSF even before factoring in contractor mark-ups and contingencies.
 There are cost differences due to vintage, size, height, and rigging.
 Even so, with this simplified calculation, retrofitting many buildings in Westchester would not be supported by any reasonable payback period on its lifecycle.
 Extrapolating this data to the residential market, the damage would be particularly severe for cooperatives, condominiums, and other buildings which house working class families.

-The CLCPA’s Accounting Methodology Should Be Fixed
+Fix the CLCPA’s Accounting Methodology

 The accounting methodology employed by the CLCPA for measuring greenhouse gas emissions reductions is an outlier amongst other states which have undertaken similar measures and also within the international community.
 Without a legislative fix, it will hurt New York businesses and consumers by placing the State at a competitive disadvantage.
 In addition, inconsistencies with other similar programs will severely complicate a regional approach to meeting New York’s emissions reduction goals and will hinder available federal funding from reaching the State.
+Recent legislation advancing this goal includes S6030/A6039.

 Local Land Use Restrictions Which Hinder Clean Energy Siting Must Be Overcome

 As with housing, local land use and zoning restrictions often impede the development of small-scale renewables and smart building technologies.
 The Climate Action Council’s Scoping Plan identifies the need to address local land use restrictions and clean energy siting as one of its goals primarily through public outreach and education.
 Recent experience in the housing context foreshadows the need for a cohesive statewide approach and a stronger, more proactive legislative hand.
 This will take a combination of mandates and incentives.
-Moreover, just as with the dedicated ORES to streamline and expedite the siting of renewable energy supply, New York needs SEQRA workarounds and statewide zoning requirements to create more environmentally favorable projects such as transit-oriented development (“TOD”), multi-family development, and utility scale solar, wind, battery storage and geothermal projects.
+Local moratoria and blanket renewable energy bans should be rejected.

 Put the Environmental Bond Act to Use

-Deploy expeditiously last year’s $4.2 billion Clean Water, Clean Air and Green Jobs Environmental Bond Act.
+The state must deploy expeditiously last year’s $4.2 billion Clean Water, Clean Air and Green Jobs Environmental Bond Act.
 Maximize opportunities for project funding through recent federal funding streams from the Inflation Reduction Act and the Infrastructure Investment and Jobs Act.
 Specific priorities most impactful for Westchester and the mid-Hudson region include: (a) water quality improvement, resiliency, and flood risk reduction; and (b) support for green infrastructure and carbon emissions reduction in the built environment.

-Continue Funding for the Climate Smart Communities Program
+Continue Funding the Climate Smart Communities Program

+Program funding for the Climate Smart Communities Program should be continued, and our downstate communities should be strongly encouraged to take full advantage.
 According to the N.Y.
-State Climate Action Council’s Scoping Plan, tasked with creating a blueprint for meeting New York’s ambitious clean energy goals, local decisions on the way we use land, where to develop, and how to arrange and design that development constitute critical first steps in addressing climate change.
+State Climate Action Council’s Scoping Plan, local decisions on the way we use land, where to develop, and how to arrange and design that development constitute critical first steps in addressing climate change.
 These decisions directly impact the ability to achieve carbon mitigation, sequestration, and adaptation and resilience goals.

 The Climate Smart Communities Program encourages local municipalities to implement projects focused on climate change adaptation and greenhouse gas emissions mitigation through competitive grant funding.
 Although the vast majority of Westchester communities have registered for the program, less than half have taken any further action.
-Program funding should be continued and our downstate communities should be strongly encouraged to take full advantage.

 BROADBAND AND DIGITAL CONNECTIVITY

-The Westchester County Association regularly convenes a Digital Connectivity and Broadband Working Group comprising broadband companies, government officials and community partners to advance digital connectivity throughout the region designed to enhance economic growth.
 Westchester County’s Office of Economic Development recently released a strategic report concluding that “the digital divide…is a key hurdle in economic development” (Westchester Economic Development Strategy, Recovery & Implementation Plan, Dec 2020).
 Moreover, a recent NY State comptroller’s report illustrates both that there is an overweighted need for broadband infrastructure and connectivity in the mid-Hudson region and that this region is not seeing our share of state grant funding.
 See https://www.osc.state.ny.us/reports/availability-access-and-affordability-understanding-broadband-challenges-new-york-state

 Leverage Federal Funding